 Refugee Response activity includes:

 - Cash Based Interventions (CBI) - Using chargeable cards and pre-arranged vendors, the most vulnerable in the migrant population in Turkey are able to purchase basic items to support themselves and their families.
 Our CBI programme is designed to give migrants the choice to buy the items most relevant to their needs and formally involve local Turkish businesses in this process.

-- Emergency Case Management (ECM) – Building on existing field operations, ECM programs support both individuals and families with specific, complex or multiple assistance needs that are not addressed through existing services or programs.
-Examples include medical items, transportation, accommodation, food, non-food items and other tailored needs.
+- Emergency Case Management (ECM) – Building on existing field operations, ECM programmes support both individuals and families with specific, complex or multiple assistance needs that are not addressed through existing services.
+Examples include funding medical supplies and treatment, transportation, accommodation, food, non-food items and other tailored needs.

-- School Transportation – Because geographic distance from schools is often a barrier to education, IOM Turkey provides transportation for thousands of Syrian children to attend schools in southeastern Turkey.
+- School Transportation – Because the cost of travel to schools is often a barrier to education, transportation is key for thousands of Syrian children to attend schools in southeastern Turkey.

-- Community Centres support – IOM Turkey supports community centres in Istanbul and southeastern Turkey that provide multi-sector support, including informal and formal education, skills and language training for adults, legal counselling and psychosocial support for Syrians.
-The centres also provide an opportunity for Syrians and host community to come together.
+- Community Centre support – IOM Turkey supports community centres in Turkey that provide services, including informal and formal education, skills and language training for adults, legal counselling and psychosocial support for migrant and host community members.

 - Municipal Migrant Information & Coordination Centres – Currently in Adana and Sanliurfa, our Municipal Migrant Information & Coordination Centres aim to connect migrants with the support and services around them through referral and counsel.
 The two centres currently work in psychosocial support, education, law, vocational guidance, social services and additionally hold social events to bring the community together.